aantti/mcp-netbird/README.md

 2. Install the `mcp-netbird` binary using one of the installation methods above.

 3. Add the server configuration to your client configuration file.
-For example, for Claude Desktop:
+E.g., for Codeium Windsurf add the following to `~/.codeium/windsurf/mcp_config.json`:

    ```json
    {